scanpay/php-scanpay/README.md

 ```bash
 composer require scanpay/scanpay
 ```
-And initiate it in your project with:
+You can then include it in your project with:

 ```php
 $scanpay = new Scanpay\Scanpay('API key');